hiidef/django-quickbooks/README.md

 Thanks,
 Nimisha

+Legacy Steps
 ==============

-7. Add the setup javascript (example below assumes your namespace is 'quickbooks' and that you have a template context variable 'base_url' (e.g., http://example.com):
+1. Add the setup javascript (example below assumes your namespace is 'quickbooks' and that you have a template context variable 'base_url' (e.g., http://example.com):